ai-forever/MERA/docs/dataset_cards/en/rumultiar.md

 The data in this task is generated using a Python script.
 The script generates examples by iterating through various configurations with different nesting depths and the number of arguments in parentheses.
 It filters the examples, considering the following criteria.

 The arguments for the task are generated from [-9; 9].
-The `random_seed` for the test was selected so that the samples did not overlap with the train as much as possible.
+The `random_seed` for the test was selected so that the samples did not overlap with the open set as much as possible.

 Both sets were filtered in such a way that: